-Guernsey is well known for its flowers – freesias, clematis and lilies in particular and has its own mini Battle of Flowers parade at the island’s North Show in the latter part of August, as well as individual flower shows throughout the season.
+Guernsey is is well known for its flora and fauna, whether it be found on the cliffs or in the garden, you will be left amazed by the islands sheer beauty.
+With a large variety of flowers, Guernsey’s most popular are freesias, clematis and lilies.
+The island provides a beautiful display in its own mini Battle of Flowers parade at the island’s North Show in the latter part of August, as well as individual flower shows throughout the season.
 There are a number of gardens to explore – not only in Guernsey but also on Herm.

 Explore Candie Gardens which offer the best view over St Peter Port and towards the neighbouring islands of Herm, Sark and Jethou.
 Showcasing a rare example of a late 19th century public flower garden and home to the oldest known heated glass houses in the British Isles which date back to the 18th century.
 Walking through the gardens, you will find a museum, art gallery and a café inside a Victorian bandstand.
 Admission is free and the gardens are open until dusk.
 For more information, visit www.gov.gg/ParksandGardens